Sabacola

-Sabacola (or Sowalki) was a Native American tribal town in what is now the Southeastern United States of America during the 17th, 18th, and early 19th centuries.
+Sabacola (or Sawokli) was a Native American tribal town in what is now the Southeastern United States of America during the 17th, 18th, and early 19th centuries.
 Usually regarded as belonging to Apalachicola Province, Sabacola had poorly understood connections to the Apalachee people.
 Although usually described as speaking the Hitchiti language, at least one source stated that the Sabacola spoke another, unidentified language.
 The town moved to several locations along the Chattahoochee River, sometimes with more than one town including Sabacola in its name at the same time.
 The town of Sabacola moved to the Ocmulgee River area of central Georgia for about 25 years, before returning to the Chattahoochee River.
 Sabacola was the only Apalachicola town to have a mission established by the Spanish.
 The Apalachicola towns, including Sabacola, evolved into the Lower Towns of the Muscogee Confederacy (called the Lower Creeks by the English).

+Name

+English and French sources refer to Sabacola as Sawokli, Saowoolla, Chaouakale, Chaogouloux, and Sauwoogelo.
+The suffix -ukli means 'town' in Hitchiti, and appears frequently in indigenous autonyms in the region.
+Gatschet refers to Sáwokli, or Sá-ukli, describing it as a Lower Creek town on the west bank of the Chatahuchi river.
+He says the Hitchiti word sáwi means racoon, and úkli means town.